timtoyoshima/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 <ApiOperation method="post" url="/api/v1/users/${userId}/lifecycle/unlock" />

-Unlocks a user with a `LOCKED_OUT` status and returns them to `ACTIVE` status.
-Users will be able to login with their current password.
+Unlocks a user with a `LOCKED_OUT` status or unlocks a user with an `ACTIVE` status that is [blocked from unknown devices](/docs/reference/api/attack-protection/#user-lockout-settings-object).
+Unlocked users have an `ACTIVE` status and can sign in with their current password.

 > **Note:** This operation works with Okta-sourced users.
 It doesn't support directory-sourced accounts such as Active Directory.